ozokur/iCloud/README.md

 # Authenticate (stores a mock session under ~/.icloud_session.json)
 python -m icloud_multi_agent.cli --allow-private auth-login --apple-id user@example.com --code 000000

-# List available backups (requires --allow-private)
+# List available backups (requires --allow-private).
+When Finder/iTunes
+# MobileSync backups are present they will be listed automatically; otherwise
+# the bundled mock data is used as a fallback.
 python -m icloud_multi_agent.cli --allow-private backup-list

 # Download the chosen backup into ./outputs/icloud_backups